cnguy/kayn/README.md

 var REGIONS = require('regions')

 /*
-    Default region is NA, but you can set it during initialization as shown below.
+    Default region for every method call is NA, but you can set it during initialization as shown below.
 */

-k = kindred(RIOT_API_KEY, regions.NORTH_AMERICA)
+var k = Kindred(RIOT_API_KEY, regions.NORTH_AMERICA)

 /*
-  All methods naturally have a callback parameter.
+  The first parameter of most methods will be an object.
+  Note that getSummoners() can target a specific summoner.
+  You can also use getSummoner(), though.
 */

-function printDataFn(err, data) {
+function printDataFn(err, data) { console.log(data) }
-  console.log(data)
-}

-/* The names parameter can take a singular string. */ me = k.getSummoners({ names: 'caaaaaaaaaria' }, printDataFn)
+var me = k.getSummoners({ name: 'caaaaaaaaaria' }, printDataFn)
+var otherMe = k.getSummoner({ name: 'caaaaaaaaaria' }, printDataFn)

 /*
-    {
-        "caaaaaaaaaria": {
-            "summonerLevel": 30,
-            "profileIconId": 7,
-            "revisionDate": 1490256623000,
-            "id": 20026563,
-            "name": "caaaaaaaaarIa"
-        }
-    }
+  When 'names' and/or 'ids' parameters are available, you can pass in an array.
 */

-/* Or even an array of strings. */ var names = ['beautifulkorean', 'c9gun', 'caaaaaaaaarIa'] var players = k.getSummoners({ names: names }, printDataFn)
+var names = ['beautifulkorean', 'c9gun', 'caaaaaaaaarIa']
+var players = k.getSummoners({ names: names }, printDataFn)

 /*
-  This is to simply make a more convenient API.
-I don't want to think about whether I need an 's' at the end or not, and whether I need an array or a string.
+  But I won't stop you from passing in a single string to the plural version of the parameter.
 */
+var me2 = k.getSummoners({ names: 'caaaaaaaaaria' }, printDataFn)

-/* Targeting a specific region instead of the default region. */ var options = {
+/* Every method has an optional region parameter. */ var options = { name: 'sktt1peanut', region: REGIONS.KOREA }
-  names: 'sktt1peanut',
-  region: REGIONS.KOREA
-}

-var p1 = k.getSummoners(options, printDataFn) // peanut's data
+var p1 = k.getSummoner(options, printDataFn) // peanut's data

+/* Changing the default region! */
-k.setRegion(REGIONS.KOREA) // Change default region
+k.setRegion(REGIONS.KOREA)

-/* Note that you can use spaces in the name. */ var fakerIgn = { names: 'hide no bush' }
+/* Note that you can use spaces in the name. */ var fakerIgn = { name: 'hide on bush' }
-var p2 = k.getSummoners(fakerIgn, printDataFn) // faker's data
+var p2 = k.getSummoner(fakerIgn, printDataFn) // faker's data

-var fakerOptions = {
+var fakerId = { id: p2[fakerIgn.name]['id'] }
-  players: p2[fakerIgn.names]['id'],
-  region: REGIONS.NORTH_AMERICA
-}

 /*
     Default ranked mode is 'RANKED_SOLO_5x5' for all methods naturally.
 This is all configurable though, and this pattern will stay constant
     throughout all my methods.
 */
-var fakerStats = k.getRankedStats(fakerOptions, printDataFn)
+var fakerStats = k.getRankedStats(fakerId, printDataFn)

 /*
   Functions will have an options parameter that you can pass in query